-Harvey Evans, actor of the golden years of Broadway, has died - ExBulletin
+Harvey Evans, actor of the Golden Years of Broadway, has died - ExBulletin

-He changed his name while filming a small role in 1962’s Experiment in Terror directed by Blake Edwards and starring Glenn Ford and Lee Remick.
-He and his fellow actress Taffy Paul decided to remake himself, he became Evans and she became Stefanie Powers.
+It changed its name while shooting a small role in 1962’s “Experience in Terror”, directed by Blake Edwards and starring Glenn Ford and Lee Remick.
+He and his fellow actress Taffy Paul decided to remake himself: he became Evans and she became Stefanie Powers.

-Really hard to express what Harvey Evans meant to me, Tony Yazbeck said on Twitter.
-He was kindness embodied.
-So funny and encouraging.
-He has come to every show I have ever done and inspired me to keep going!
-A true triple threat whose heart was as big as his incredible career.
+“It’s really hard to express what Harvey Evans meant to me,” Tony Yazbeck said on Twitter.
+“It was goodness personified.
+So much fun and encouraging.
+He came to every show I did and inspired me to keep going!
+A real triple threat whose heart was matched by his incredible career. “

 Sources